Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 There are some Alfresco Share related properties listed here, but they are not used unless you uncomment some code in the Docker Compose file (`my-platform-project/docker/docker-compose.yml`) to run the Alfresco Share container.

-When you first start out you don't need to change any of these properties, just use the defaults and try it out.
+When you first start out you don't need to change any of these properties - just use the defaults and try it out.

 #### Building and running the Platform project